• Skip to primary navigation

 Yes.
 Place them on a lined sheet pan and bake them in the preheated oven at 350°F/ 180°C for about 10 minutes or until almost cooked through.
 Prepare the sauce in the pan as instructed and add the balls to finish cooking them.

-Can I cook them in the air fryer?
+Can I cook the meatballs in the air fryer?

 Sure.
 Preheat the air fryer to 400°F/ 200°C and spray the basket with oil.
 Add the meatballs in a single layer (in two batches).
 Air fry them for 6-8 minutes, shaking them a couple of times in between.